voltrevo/viem/src/README.md

 main()
 ```

-Note: Results can be a bit consistent, and it works better in browser than nodejs.
+Note: Results can be a bit inconsistent, and it works better in browser than nodejs.